cuba-platform/ldap-addon/README.md

 # Scheduled Task Configuration

-Before configuring scheduled tasks, make sure that the properties listed below are configured in the `web-app.properties` file:
+Before setting up scheduled tasks, make sure that application properties are configured in the `web-app.properties` and `app.properties` files.

-* *ldap.expiringSessionsEnable:* if set to 'true', the system sends notifications to inform a user that his/her session is about to expire.
-* *ldap.expiringSessionNotificationCron:* defines the cron expression for retrieving expired sessions from the middleware layer.

-Scheduled tasks allow configuring the component to kill a current user session in the following cases:
+There are several scheduled tasks that can be configured for the LDAP component:
+* `checkExpiredSessions()` — checks if a new access group or roles were assigned to the current user, or if he/she was activated/deactivated.

-* If matching rules were changed and the current user is assigned a new access group or roles.
+* `killExpiredSessions()` — kills the current user session, if the user was activated/disabled or a new access group / set of roles was assigned to him/her.
-* If the current user was deactivated on the LDAP server side.
+* `synchronizeUsersFromLdap()` — synchronizes information about CUBA users in accordance with their state in LDAP.

 In order to register scheduled tasks in your application, follow the guidelines below:

-## Scheduled Task to Check Sessions
+## Scheduled Task to Check User Sessions

 1. Open Menu: Administration → Scheduled Tasks.
 2. Click the *Create* button.